 Elizabeth Dahl, Paralegal, supports the attorneys in our business group.

 Michelle Doiron, Paralegal, supports the attorneys in our employment group.

-Lauren Fogerty, Legal Secretary, provides direct support for James Buder, Rob Kosin, Larry Paulsen, Kristin Martinez, Megan Gibbons, and John Stellwagen.
+Lauren Fogerty, Legal Assistant, provides direct support for James Buder, Rob Kosin, Larry Paulsen, Kristin Martinez, Megan Gibbons, and John Stellwagen.

 Lanse Jones, Paralegal, supports the attorneys in our healthcare group.